Vishal-4323/HVA/Milestones/milestone1.md

     app.run(debug=True,port=8000)

 ```
-After, I create an EC2 instance in AWS.
+After that, I created an EC2 instance in AWS.
 And copy my api code using scp command and store it on my EC2 instance.
-Then I create a service and run the api code in my instance.
+Then I created a service and run the api code in my instance.
 ```service
 [Unit]
 Description=My API Service